jaoteus/hangar-api-spring/README.md

 - **Route:** `POST /hangars/{id}/aircrafts/{id}`
 - **Description:** Add an aircraft to the hangar.

-Nesta requisição, iremos adicionar uma aeronave que possui o id 10 no hangar que possui o id 4 (o hangar que nós adicionamos anteriormente):
+In this request, we will add an aircraft that has id 10 to the hangar that has id 4 (the hangar we added previously):

 ![Screenshot from 2024-05-30 20-11-45](https://github.com/jaoteus/hangar-api-spring/assets/128613422/6514c028-d800-4069-bb55-9b4c3d6e0ec5)

-Lembra que antes o nosso campo `aircrafts` estava com uma lista vazia ?
-Agora não está mais, pois acabamos de adicionar uma aeronave.
+Remember that before our `aircrafts` field had an empty list?
+Now it isn't anymore, as we just added an aircraft.

 ![Screenshot from 2024-05-30 20-12-08](https://github.com/jaoteus/hangar-api-spring/assets/128613422/22e45fa5-01ea-4645-9cd7-dc8bb46b7484)